 As you can see, certification is a critical step in your career as a project manager, to enhance your job opportunities and boost your salary.
 If you already have your certification then you know you’re on the right track.
 However, if you’re not certified yet, there’s no time to delay.
 Act now to register for a comprehensive project management program that will prepare you for PMP and/or CAPM certification.
 Find a convenient online program that has a good balance of education and exam preparation.

 Villanova University offers dynamic online project management training ideal for gaining vital knowledge, as well as preparing your for PMI certification exams.
 Whether you’re new to the field or a practicing professional, Villanova offers a variety of courses including several individual certificates, Master Certificates and Advanced Master Certificates in project management.

-Based on the PMBOK® Guide – Fourth Edition, both the Master Certificate in Applied Project Management and a Master Certificate in IS/IT Project Management will empower you with new skills you can apply immediately on the job.
+Based on the PMBOK® Guide – Fifth Edition, the Master Certificate in Applied Project Management will empower you with new skills you can apply immediately on the job.
 Throughout these online project management courses, you will be taught via streaming video lectures by acclaimed faculty members who are the world’s foremost project management experts.
 You’ll also benefit from helpful case studies, graphics and videos that fully demonstrate key concepts, as well as have access to new test-prep questions, which help prepare you for PMP and CAPM industry certification exams from PMI.

-Once you’ve earned a Master Certificate in Project Management, or PMP certification, you can increase your knowledge by obtaining an Advanced Master Certificate in Applied Project Management or an Advanced Master Certificate in IS/IT Project Management.
+Once you’ve earned a Master Certificate in Project Management, or PMP certification, you can increase your knowledge by obtaining an Advanced Master Certificate in Applied Project Management.
 You will learn all the latest high-level techniques to lead and manage people and projects, plus you’ll earn PDUs necessary to maintain your PMP certification.